Society-Against-Mass-Entropy/coinbase_position_builder_bot/README.md

 # Coinbase Position Builder Bot

-Position Building Bot for Accumulating Bitcoin (or other currencies) via Coinbase Pro, while taking advantage of pumps.
+> Position Building Bot for Accumulating Bitcoin (or other currencies) via Coinbase Pro, while taking advantage of pumps.

+We don't need to look at charts.
+The trendlines and price predictions don't matter.
+All that matters is your current cost-basis and investment.
+Are you in profit?
+Is the price a dip relative to your current holdings?
+These questions are easy to answer without having to be an oracle.
+You just have to keep track of your investments, calculate where you fall at the current moment, and automate an action.
+That's what this project does!

 This bot will make a market taker action of the configured funding level at the configured interval.
 If the current holdings that that bot has accumulated is at a profit point higher than a target APY, then it will make a sell action, else it makes a buy action.